-FinOps and GreenOps mutually support each other through a similar approach to conscientious and responsibility technology usage that enables workload efficiency and sustainability.
+FinOps and cloud sustainability mutually support each other through a similar approach to conscientious and responsibility technology usage that enables workload efficiency toward sustainable outcomes that benefit our planet.
 If you are doing one of these – you are amplifying the other.

 The Sustainability Working Group (WG) builds knowledge and understanding to bring clarity to FinOps practitioners around the subject of digital sustainability and running applications in the cloud with zero carbon emission.